AlstonChan/Netflix-Clone/README.md

     ```

+5. Go to **`.firebaserc`** file, and change the project defaults to your **`project_id`**.

+6. Go to your **[Firebase console](https://console.firebase.google.com/u/0/)**, select the project and navigate to `Authentication` section.
+Click get started and enable **`Email/Password`** & **`Google`** auth, this app will use these two providers to authenticate user.

-5. This step is optional but is recommended, which is setup a Firebase auth emulator.
+7. This step is **optional** but is recommended, which is setting up a Firebase auth emulator.
 The emulators is built to accurately mimic the behavios of Firebase services, so you can use Firebase auth locally and do not need to connect to Firebase cloud.
 To start the emulators, first copy the following code into `.env.local`.

     ```
     # set to true when using Firebase auth emulator